 Did you know?

-Coal generates nearly half of the electricity used in the United States.
+Coal generates about 40 percent of the electricity in the United States.

 Nine out of ten tons of coal in the U.S. are used to generate electricity.

 - More than 2.4 million acres of mined land have been reclaimed over the past 25 years—that’s an area larger than the state of Delaware.

 - The United States has about a 235-year supply of coal, if it continues using coal at the same rate at which it uses coal today.